 A Sermon on Romans 12:1-2Read more

-What does doctrine and practice have to do with each other?
+What do doctrine and practice have to do with each other?
 Some Christians doubt the relevance of doctrine to the Christian life at all.
-For them, it's simply a matter of being ethical and moral.
-There is no need to understand biblical doctrine for good works.
-Antinomian's, on the other hand, hold to doctrine but live however they please.
-Preaching from Romans 12:1-2, Dr. Martyn Lloyd-Jones says “no” to both!
-You may claim doctrine however you wish, but if it does not change your life you have not understood the doctrine.
-Likewise, Dr. Lloyd-Jones says, doctrine is key to our Christian morals because they provide us with the right motivation and the right power to live the sanctified life in Christ Jesus.
-He contends in this sermon that Paul shows us that motives are important; we live in view of God’s mercy.
-Also, the strength to perform good works is not simply my own effort but the power that comes from the Holy Spirit.
-If the doctrine we proclaim in evangelism does not match our Christian practice, says Dr. Lloyd-Jones, we have not understood the doctrine.
-If our good works are not informed by doctrine we are not truly living the Christian life.
+For them it’s simply a matter of being ethical and moral and there is no need to understand biblical doctrine for good works.
+Antinomians, on the other hand, hold to doctrine but live however they please.
+In this sermon on Romans 12:1–2 titled “The Christian Life,” Dr. Martyn Lloyd-Jones says “no” to both.
+One may claim doctrine however they wish but if it does not change their life, they have not understood the doctrine.
+Likewise, Dr. Lloyd-Jones says, doctrine is key to Christian morals because it provides the right motivation and power to live the sanctified life in Christ Jesus.
+He contends in this sermon that Paul shows that motives are important and the Christian lives in view of God’s mercy.
+The strength to perform good works is not simply in one’s own effort but the power that comes from the Holy Spirit.
+If the doctrine proclaimed in evangelism does not match Christian practice, says Dr. Lloyd-Jones, the doctrine has been understood.
+If good works are not informed by doctrine, a person is not truly living the Christian life.
 Listen as he unpacks the key distinctive of a Christian life.

 Additional Scripture Translations

 1Therefore I urge you, brothers and sisters, by the mercies of God, to present your bodies as a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 2And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.